nasa/fprime/docs/UsersGuide/dev/code-style.md

 F´ has been updated to support C++11.
 Some C++11 implementations are incomplete requiring some deviations from C++11.
 Thus, there are some things that developers should be aware of when using C++11 features:

-1. Many C++11 features use templates under-the-hood.
+1. Many C++11 features use templates under the hood.
 Prefer `Fw` and `Os` implementations for these features.
 2. Use of `std::atomic` is known to not work in some cases.
 Use is avoided.

 ### Clang Format

 F´ uses clang format based on Chromium.
-Currently, clang-format does not properly handle `PRIVATE`, `PROTECTED`, and `STATIC` access modifiers used to enable whitebox unit testing.
-There are several solutions that are being considered to fix this and, once complete, the full code base will be formatted.
-New submissions should attempt to format appropriately and edit-around these modifiers as necessary.
+Currently, clang-format does not properly handle `PRIVATE`, `PROTECTED`, and `STATIC` access modifiers used to enable white-box unit testing.
+Several solutions are being considered to fix this and, once complete, the full code base will be formatted.
+New submissions should attempt to format appropriately and edit around these modifiers as necessary.
 A `.clang-format` file is supplied at the root of the repository.

 ### Rules of Thumb